Skip to main content

 • Permanent Stay: For those considering permanent residence, setting up a local company involves costs and time.

-• Expectations: Romania is a wonderful country, but it remains a conservative society.
+• Expectations: Romania is a wonderful country, but it remains a relatively conservative society in many respects.

 • Road Safety: Romania faces road safety challenges, and caution is advised for drivers.